Middle School Options

-Proctoring is being waived for the 2020-2021 school year.
+Proctoring is being waived for the 2021-2022 school year.
 (When restrictions on the number of persons who can attend school return to full-regular daily attendance the following is a brief summary of how proctoring will be implemented.
-Students in high school level courses (Algebra1 and above) are required to have a minimum of three tests proctored for each semester, six for a year, by A2Virtual+ staff.
+Students in high school level courses (Algebra1 and above) are required to have a minimum of three tests proctored for each semester, six for a year, by the A2Virtual+ staff.
 Students in Math 6 or Math 7 will have two proctored tests each semester and one district common assessment at the end of the course.
-The proctoring sessions are held on Tuesdays from 4:30-7:00 pm at Skyline High School Media Center and on Thursdays at Balas on State St. where students need to arrive between 7:15-8:15 am and can stay until the test is completed.
+The proctoring sessions in the past were held on Tuesdays from 4:30-7:00 pm at Skyline High School Media Center and on Thursdays at Balas on State St. where students need to arrive between 7:15-8:15 am and can stay until the test is completed.
 Times such as during mid-term and final weeks, we offer additional opportunities for proctoring and those days and times can be found on our calendar.
 Parents are required to provide transportation.
 All proctoring sessions are drop-in center-based and students come when they are ready, no appointment required.
-On Tuesdays at Community, we also have teachers available to assist students on a drop-in basis.
+At the Tuesday night proctoring center, we also have teachers available to assist students on a drop-in basis.
 During mid-term and final weeks as shown on the academic calendar, we do not provide teacher assistance as all staff is occupied with testing students.)

 When students return to the buildings they would normally work in the media center during the dedicated online hour that replaces the math class in the building.
 Students can move from online to traditional building classes during the semester break as long as the sequence is available in the building.